 Additional: Up to 600 points

 3. a nomination from a province or territory

 4. a brother or sister living in Canada who is a citizen or permanent resident

 Core points + Additional points = Total score

 To be chosen from the pool and to get an invitation to apply, an applicant needs to obtain one of the highest-ranking scores.
 Then, the invited applicants can apply for permanent residence.

-Invitations issued: 5,000 (Eligible programs: No program specified)
+Invitations issued: 4,626 (Eligible programs: Canadian Experience Class)